leoa451/leoa451/README.md

 ## About Me

-I am a multi-disciplinary consultant and Senior Software Engineer with over 20 years of experience in the tech industry.
+Hi there! 👋🏻 I’m Leo Arkhipov, I am a multi-disciplinary consultant and Senior Software Engineer with over 20 years of experience in the tech industry.
 My expertise spans secure cloud solutions, AI-powered technologies, software engineering, quantitative analysis, product development, DevOps, MLOps, risk management, and cybersecurity.
 I am passionate about driving transformative business outcomes through innovative solution architecture and a commitment to lifelong learning.

 ## Professional Experience